The 10 Best Comedy Podcasts of 2017

 My Dad Wrote a Porno

 When My Dad Wrote a Porno came onto the scene in 2015, its novel concept was enough to pique many listeners’ interests: Each week Jamie Morton reads a chapter from a self-published erotica ebook written by his dad (pen name Rocky Flintstone).
-Morton’s friends James Cooper and April Levine go along for every squeamish bump in the lewd ride.
+Morton’s friends James Cooper and Alice* Levine go along for every squeamish bump in the lewd ride.
 In the past two years, the show has only grown, and has even reached new heights with the release of Flintstone’s third book in the Belinda Blinked series.
 The hosts never lose their infectious joy as they tear apart the protagonist Belinda Blumenthal’s X-rated adventures in the international pots-and-pans industry, one incoherent plot point, or anatomically incorrect sexual maneuver, at a time.

 Guys We Fucked

-Note: Correction: A previous version of this article incorrectly referred to Alice Levine as April Levine.